liamhbyrne/HackAI/README.md

 If time permitted, we would of looked into identifying which origin airports the visitors would of most likely travelled from.
 For example, leading up to an international football match - you would expect a surge in demand from the away team.

 ## Acknowledgements
-We would like to thank Cirium for the challenge, we thoroughly enjoyed the task and appreciate all the effort of designing the task, running the event and evaluating all the submissions.
+We would like to thank Cirium for the challenge, we thoroughly enjoyed the task and appreciate all the effort of designing the task, running the event, and evaluating all the submissions.
 Additionally, congratulations to the University of Southampton AI society on hosting their first hackathon.